 Mossel Bay begins the so-called winter rainfall of the Cape.
 The rainfall here is significantly lower and are at the coast at about 400 mm / year, rising inland and especially on the mountains but to about 600 mm / year.
 Thus, this area is well suited for agriculture (wheat, wildflower, sheep, dairy cows and ostrich).
 Huge fields and pastures surround the N2 along Tsitsikamma and, with their bright shades, always contrast beautifully with the darker Langeberg chain, whose silhouette still lays the crown on the whole.
 The landscape here changes abruptly, is rarely as famous as the Garden Route, but has certainly their charm.

 - Bartolomeu Dias Museum Complex with the Old Post Tree

 - Rides on the Outeniqua Choo-Tjoe from George to Mossel Bay

 - St. Blaize Lighthouse and St. Blaize trail with spectacular views

 - Shark cage diving tours and boat trips to Seal Island

-Mossel Bay is a cozy harbor town that offers something for everyone with its wide variety of diverse attractions and activities.
+Mossel Bay is a cosy harbour town that offers something for everyone with its wide variety of diverse attractions and activities.
 Diaz Beach is a popular sandy beach where you can learn how to surf.
 Many surf schools use it daily for this purpose.
-Or you can join a scuba diving course at the SCUBA diving center, or if you are already qualified, go on a dive to our shallow reefs offshore.
+Or you can join a scuba diving course at the SCUBA diving centre, or if you are already qualified, go on a dive to our shallow reefs offshore.

 Opposite (across the street) from Diaz Beach Haven are the Diaz Water Park (including a waterslide), a miniature golf course and a heated pool.
 These public facilities are only open in high season.
 Enjoy a sunset cocktail at the beach bar.